2 killed in sniper ambush as Idaho firefighters come under siege from rifle fire

-Firefighters were ambushed by sniper fire while responding to a blaze in a northern Idaho mountain community Sunday, killing at least two people and unleashing barrages of gunfire over several hours in an attack the governor called a “heinous” assault.
+BOISE, Idaho (AP) — Two firefighters were killed Sunday when they were ambushed by sniper fire while responding to a blaze in a northern Idaho mountain community, as crews endured a barrage of gunfire over several hours that the governor called a “heinous” assault.
+No arrests were announced.

-Sheriff Bob Norris said officials believe the two people killed were fire personnel.
-He didn't know if anyone else was shot.
+Sheriff Bob Norris said officials didn't know if anyone else was shot.

 “We don’t know how many suspects are up there, and we don’t know how many casualties there are,” Norris told reporters at a 4:30 p.m. news conference.
 “We are actively taking sniper fire as we speak.”